-Voting to support or oppose the bond should be conducted as follows:
+Voting to support or oppose a bond should be conducted as follows:

-1. Council will serve 30 days notice of bond election and recommended action to Local PTAs at a council meeting, by way of a motion.
+1. The Council PTA will serve 30 days' notice of a bond election and recommended action to Local PTAs at a council meeting by way of a motion.